Fred Basset by Alex Graham for May 28, 2011

 18. Smileywink4

-klesmiley_ Premium Member about 13 years ago
+klesmiley_ Premium Member over 13 years ago

 Ask the gal at the white board if she has a rubber.
 You’ll get a different reaction from the US gal vs the UK gal!
 LOL